Abdokacimi/Streaming_DataPipe_Using_Kafka/README.md

 * Download and customise streaming data consumer.
 * Customize the consumer program to write into a MySQL database table.
 * Verify that streamed data is being collected in the database table.

+__PS: Each row is a record of when a vehicle has passed through a certain toll plaza along with its type and anonymized id.